muhmiqbal19/data-wrangling-and-analysis-with-sql/README.md

 <img width="500" alt="image" src="https://github.com/muhmiqbal19/data-wrangling-and-analysis-with-sql/assets/132751713/f118bdee-f91e-4f4d-8879-84e2ca3bc262">

 ### Result
 1. Today, we have acquired 96 users.
 However, 3 users have been deleted and 2 users have been merged.
-So, we have 91 net added users today.
+So, we have 91 net-added users today.
 This number is 6.19% lower than yesterday.
-2. Today, we have 4 orders with 11 items ordered, we are in the trench but still stable in 7 days rolling orders.
+2. Today, we have 4 orders with 11 items ordered, we are in the trench but still stable in 7 days of rolling orders.
 3. We have 146 users who recently viewed an item this year and have not placed an order yet.
-4. Users order device storage unit 1,1 times on average.
-People tend to look for another products for second items.
+4. Users order the device storage unit 1,1 times on average.
+People tend to look for another product for second items.
 5. Users order apparatus 2,4 times on average.
 Whenever people order apparatus, they tend to buy multiple items from that category.
 6. Times between order and reorder vary from 0 to 197 days.
 The majority of our users' behavior is reordering in less than 1 month, there also in 1-3 months, the others reorder for 3 to 7 months.